rust-lang/rfcs/text/3714-macro-fragment-fields.md

 instance, a derive macro applied to a struct may want to get the fields that have a specific helper attribute attached.

-We could have macro metavariable expressions that return structures values with fields.
+We could have macro metavariable expressions that return structured values with fields.

 We could allow macros to define new macro metavariable functions that can